ZipCodeCore/BlueJ.NaiveTicket/README.md

 ### Exercise 2.2
 * What value is returned if you check the machine’s balance after it has printed a ticket?

+/*0;*/

 ### Exercise 2.3
 * Experiment with inserting different amounts of money before printing tickets.
 	* Do you notice anything strange about the machine’s behavior?
 	* What happens if you insert too much money into the machine – do you receive any refund?
 	* What happens if you do not insert enough and then try to print a ticket?

+	/*Strings with the ticket price and your total.
+All of the money is taken.
+No refund is given.
+No balance was shown but it still pints a ticket.;*/

 ### Exercise 2.4
 * Try to obtain a good understanding of a ticket machine’s behavior by interacting with it on the object bench before we start looking at how the `TicketMachine` class is implemented in the next section.